-Mr. Clarence H. Carter
+Dr. Lanikque Howard

 Director

 Office of Community Services

 Administration for Children and Families

 U.S. Department of Health and Human Services

 330 C Street, S.W.

 Washington, D.C.
 20201

-Dear Mr. Carter:
+Dear Dr. Howard:

 Pursuant to 42 U.S.C.
-9908(a)(1) and Title 45, Part 96.10(b) of the Code of Federal Regulations, I hereby delegate signature authority to Linné K. Stout, Director of the State of California's Department of Community Services and Development, and her successor, for the purposes of submitting the application and certifying compliance with federal assurances relating to the Community Services Block Grant and Low-Income Home Energy Assistance Program.
+9908(a)(1) and Title 45, Part 96.10(b) of the Code of Federal Regulations, I hereby delegate signature authority to David Scribner, Director of the State of California's Department of Community Services and Development, and his successor, for the purposes of submitting the application and certifying compliance with federal assurances relating to the Community Services Block Grant and Low Income Home Energy Assistance Program.